DylanMKelly/credit-risk-classification/README.md

 If you do not recommend any of the models, please justify your reasoning.

 ## Additional Resources
-These are resources used in the creation of this repository *ipyn
+* These are resources used in the creation of this repository *ipy
   *template for read me
   *Class solutions
   *Chat, TA and after class hours